Top 5 Brasseries of Le Marais

 85 Rue Saint-Antoine

 The Au Bouguet Saint Paul sits on the corner of the Rue Saint Paul and Rue Saint-Antoine not far from the Seine in le Marais.
-The Rue Saint Paul is lined with monuments in his name, such as the Restes de l’Église de Saint Paul and Le Village Saint-Paul (Read more about Discover walking tours).
+The Rue Saint Paul is lined with monuments in his name, such as the Restes de l’Église de Saint Paul and Le Village Saint-Paul.
 The Museum of Magic is also in the mix on this street.

 The never-ending foot traffic on this road thanks to these sites leaves great need for places to stop and refuel; Au Bouquet Saint Paul is the brasserie for just that.